Seasonality in the tourist accommodation sector

-- Data from July 2010.
+- Data from July 2014.
 Most recent data: Further Eurostat information, Main tables and Database.
 Planned article update: March 2015

-This article focuses on the tourist accommodation sector in the European Union (EU) and looks at the seasonality of arrivals and nights spent in accommodation establishments as well as the seasonality of the turnover and the employment in this tourism industry.
+This article focuses on the tourist accommodation sector in the European Union (EU) and looks at the seasonality of arrivals and nights spent in accommodation establishments as well as the seasonality of the turnover and the employment in this specific tourism industry.